 - Remove the cookie cutter or small bowl that you used as a guide.

 - Transfer the silicone mat or parchment paper to a cookie sheet and cover loosely with plastic wrap.

 - Preheat oven to 400 F.

-- Let sit for 60-90 minutes until the bread is a little poofy.
-Brush with melted butter.
+- Let sit for 60-90 minutes until the bread has slightly risen and appears a little puffed up.